 1. The Snowman by Raymond Briggs

 On a cold snowy night a snowman magically comes to life and takes a small boy with him on a wondrous journey.
-There are no words in this book – just a treasure-trove of evocative drawings that will give the grandchildren much pleasure and wonder during this already special time of the year.
+There are no words in this book – just a treasure-trove of evocative pencil drawings that will give the grandchildren much pleasure and wonder during this already special time of the year.
+Thanks to the1982 Channel 4 adaptation The Snowman has become a bona fide Christmas institution.
+Raymond Briggs is also the creator of some other delightful Christmas and winter books, including Father Christmas and The Bear, and a sequel based on his characters titled The Snowman and the Snowdog is also available.

 2. A Christmas Carol by Charles Dickens